 A git clone operation is performed to clone the repository before building it.
 The clone operation can be speeded up by using shallow clone (no history is cloned).
 Furthermore by using the "reference repo" during the clone operation, builds can be speeded up.
 In the reference repo option, the repository is cloned to a local directory and from there on, this local repository is used for subsequent clone operations.
 A network access is made only if the repository is unavailable.
 Ideally, you line these up, so shallow clone for the first clone (fast clone) and reference repo for faster builds subsequently.

 The iosphere team uses the reference repository approach to speed up builds.
 They have augmented this approach by inserting a proxy server (git-webhook-proxy ) between the actual repo and Jenkins.
 Thus, a clone happens to this proxy server.
-The slave setup plugin copies the workspace over to the slaves (over NAS) and builds proceed there on.
-Since network access is restricted to the proxy server and each slave does a local copy, this speeds up builds considerably.
+The agent setup plugin copies the workspace over to the agents (over NAS) and builds proceed there on.
+Since network access is restricted to the proxy server and each agent does a local copy, this speeds up builds considerably.

 The git-webhook-proxy option seems a compelling solution, well worth investigating if your team is trying to speed up builds.